sympy/sympy/doc/src/tutorial/codegen.rst

       |
    autowrap

-py:func:`sympy.utilities.autowrap` uses codegen, and codegen uses the code printers. py:func:`sympy.utilities.autowrap` does everything: it lets you go from SymPy expression to numerical function in the same Python process in one step. codegen is actual code generation, i.e., to compile and use later, or to include in some larger project.
+:mod:`sympy.utilities.autowrap` uses codegen, and codegen uses the code printers. :mod:`sympy.utilities.autowrap` does everything: it lets you go from SymPy expression to numerical function in the same Python process in one step. codegen is actual code generation, i.e., to compile and use later, or to include in some larger project.